Executive Director Katharine Lusk Leads Panel at SXSW

 Submit Proposals for BARI Conference at BU on 4/27

 The BU Initiative on Cities is partnering with the Boston Area Research Initiative (BARI) to host their spring conference, Confronting Inequality and Economic Mobility: Data-Driven Lessons From Boston, For Boston.
-We are looking for faculty, students and members of the private and public sectors to submit ideas for panels, presentations, posters and more.
-The deadline […]
+We are looking for faculty, students, and members of the private and public sectors to submit ideas for panels, presentations, and posters.
+The submission deadline […]